Meet our staff and board

 Sam Anderson, Outreach Ecologist

-Sam is a PhD candidate in the UW Madison Botany Department, studying shrub communities and how plants tolerate evinronmental stress here in the Great Lakes region.
+Sam is a PhD candidate in the UW Madison Botany Department, studying shrub communities and how plants tolerate environmental stress here in the Great Lakes region.
 Before BMAP and graduate school, Sam worked in both ecological restoration and environmental education.
 Living in Lodi, Sam spends his free time paddling, gardening, rock climbing, and skiing.
 Sam has a particular love for trees and woody species, with Shagbark Hickories being a current favorite.
 That being said, his current favorite herbaceous plant is Goat's Rue (Tephrosia virginiana).
 All in all, only thing he likes better than working with plants is talking with other folks who are passionate about land stewardship!

 Greg Jones, Board President and Events Committee Chair